thispolo/haxe-injection/README.md

 will have `Destroy()` called when the provider goes out of scope or is itself destroyed.

 ## Future features
-- Allow for instancing services during assignment to the collection
+- Allow for optionally adding services using callbacks for setting optional arguments
-- Allow for optionally adding services using callbacks to for setting optional arguments
+- Allow implementations to depend on iterators of service types
-- Improve binding convention to removal reliance on strings
+- Fully support the `@:generic` metadata